William Durand

 ⚠️ This content has been written a long time ago.
 As such, it might not reflect my current thoughts anymore.
 I keep this page online because it might still contain valid information.

-The Story Behind Clermont'ech
+The story behind Clermont'ech

-Yeah, there are not a lot of Pythonistas here.
-However, there are PHP, Java, .NET, JavaScript folks.
+Yeah, there isn’t a lot of Pythonistas in our area.
+However, there are PHP, Java, .NET, …, and JavaScript folks.
 Hence the idea of not being focused on a single technology or programming language, but rather, targeting developers at large.
 That is how Clermont’ech is born, exactly a year ago.
-Julien was really a catalyst, and it was the right moment I guess.
-We discussed the idea with the LavaJUG guys (Java User Group), the first local tech organization, and they helped us a lot, giving valuable advices.

 The first thing we did was to all agree on a manifesto with four strong values:

-• independence: we are not tied to any company or organization, no matter how much they could give us;
+• Independence: we are not tied to any company or organization, no matter how much they could give us;

-• respect: people who stir up trouble are not welcomed;
+• Respect: people who stir up trouble are not welcomed;

-• sharing: every decision we make is driven by this value, we don’t just promote sharing through the conferences.
+• Sharing: every decision we make is driven by this value, we don’t just promote sharing through the conferences.

 A year later, I think that this was our main key success factor.
 We always stick to this manifesto, we had a clear vision since the beginning, and we all shared the same point of view.

 Then, we tried to create our own identity, and we choose the platypus as our mascot.
 Why?
 Because, platypus are cool, and will always be cool.
-End of story.
+End of the story.
 A special thanks goes to Sophie, our outstanding web designer, by the way.

 We were more and more prepared, with more equipment, and a lot of goodies!
 That is probably the second key success factor: focusing on the marketing stuff.
 This led us to the notion of sponsorship, i.e. money.
 Since the beginning, we wanted our events to be free of charge for the attendees, but also, providing food (we are French after all).
 Thanks to our fabulous sponsors, we were able to do more, making t-shirts, stickers, business cards, postcards, but also chocolates!

 But, conferences without speakers are nothing.
-We wanted the API Hours to be community-driven, and that is why we decided to find speakers locally.
+We wanted the API Hours to be community-driven and that is why we decided to find speakers locally.
 Most of our speakers never spoke at any conference before, but they were all good!

-Feel free to fork and edit this post if you find a typo, thank you so much!
+ℹ️ Feel free to fork and edit this post if you find a typo, thank you so much!
 This post is licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.

 Recent articles